 What To Expect During a Virtual Consultation With An Injury Lawyer

 When you are searching for the right lawyer to handle your case, the reality is that the process can seem daunting.
 You want to be sure you are working with a trusted professional with who you are comfortable.
 Most attorneys offer a free consultation to give prospective clients a general review of the case.
 This free consultation also gives both the attorney and the prospective client a chance to determine their level of comfort with one another.
-Many injury lawyers have offered virtual consultations for years, but the COVID-19 pandemic has forced many law firms into the 21st century.
+Many personal injury lawyers in Seattle have offered virtual consultations for years, but the COVID-19 pandemic has forced many law firms into the 21st century.
 Now, virtual consultations happen all the time.
 Here, we want to discuss what you can expect if you have a virtual consultation with a personal injury attorney.

 What Type of Technology is Used?